LavishSwarnkar/NAAD-Sessions-Practice/README.md

 * Implement all the above mentioned features in your CartApp

 * Configure your weightPicker to take minQty (float) as input and configure the weightPicker accordingly

+* Download and explore VFresh apps from [here](https://drive.google.com/drive/folders/1KIdygCt3xtovDCDE9x1ZnjMQibnv-aTK?usp=sharing)

+VFrsh Note :
+* Beware that changes you make will reflect on everyone's app
+* Ordering will not work